top of page

 Rooms within

-A series of introspective interiors, where spaces become containers of emotion and memory—each room a reflection of the self, shaped by absence, presence, and the act of looking inward.
+A series of introspective interiors, where spaces are containers of emotion and memory.
+Each room a reflection of the act of looking inward.

 Chronicles